alvarosantamariagomez/sari/www/about.md

 In addition to using the selected areas, large residuals can be automatically excluded using the `auto toggle` button.
 Large is defined by providing the absolute *residual threshold* or the absolute *normalized residual*, i.e., the residual divided by its own error bar if available.

 The `reset` button will erase all the plots and all the parameters from the server memory, except the pointer to the *station.info* and the *custom offset* files, which will remain ready to be used again (even if they are not shown to be uploaded, the `plot` and `list` options will still be available).
-After finishing a series and before uploading a new one, it is mandatory to `reset` all the processing.
+After finishing a series and before uploading a new one, it is recommended to click the `reset` button instead of refreshing the page.

 Some features require intensive and time-consuming processing (*noise analysis*, *automatic offset detection*, *wavelet*).
 In order to save server resources and make the app always accessible to anyone, after 15 min without user interaction, the server will kill the connection, go to sleep, and may even dream of electric sheep!